johndenverscar/johndenverscar.github.io/_posts/2017-02-07-clojure-queue.md

 ---

 Without the idea of a first in, first out (FIFO) queue, maintaining order would be very difficult.
-Or maybe, it's the converse.
+Or maybe, it's the other way around.
 Six to one, half a dozen to the other.
 Either way, FIFO is necessary.